Get the Free Toolkit

 Place fast.
 Report the number.
 Move on.

 It rewards speed of placement over quality of match.
 It rewards employer participation over household stability.
-It counts a body in a chair without ever asking whether the chair is sustainable.
+It counts a body in a chair without asking whether the chair is sustainable.

 Consider Lamar Thompson.
 Lamar completes a workforce readiness program.
 He is placed in a warehouse role at $17 per hour.
 At day 90, his program reports him as a success.

-By day 120, Lamar's childcare arrangement falls apart.
+By day 120, Lamar's child care arrangement falls apart.
 His mother, who had been watching his son Jaylen, takes a job of her own.
-Without reliable childcare, Lamar starts missing shifts.
+Without reliable child care, Lamar starts missing shifts.
 By month five, he is let go.

 The program already counted him.
 The funder already celebrated the number.
 Nobody tracked what happened to his household.